 As the current theme of the simulator wasn’t made on a color-blind color palette.
-The Project has completed bringing in about 5 different color themes & 1 specially curated theme for the color blinded.
+The Project has completed bringing in about 5 different color themes & 1 specially curated theme for the color blind.
 There is a plan to extend this feature to let users generate their custom-made theme for leveling up the user customization to a very high end.

 Before getting my hands dirty on the code editor, I initially started researching the world of colors.
 Turns out people that view & people that create have a different perspective about what is seen.